Maxim-Mazurok/react-oauth2-and-map/README.md

 ## Project Structure

+- .env - environment variables, used to configure the app
 - .gitignore - contains list of files ignored by git
 - .nvmrc - contains node version, used by nvm
+- .prettierignore - used to ignore JS compiled from TS
+- fake-server.ts - emulates real API endpoint, used to get charging points
+- jest.config.js - used for testing
 - package.json - node config file
+- package-lock.json - another node config file with precise package versions
+- prettier.config.js - used to format the code
 - README.md - the file that you're reading ;)
+- sample-json-charge-points.json - JSON from the assignment with charge points, used by fake-server
+- stylelint.config.js - used for linting .scss files
+- tsconfig.json - used for compiling TypeScript
+- tslint.json - used for linting TypeScript
+- webpack.config.js - used for building the app